Events - November 4

 1941 - Walter Rock (football: Washington Redskins tackle: Super Bowl VII)

-1946 - Robert Mapplethorpe (photographer: known for photographs of sadomasochistic rituals, nudes, portraits, still lifes; work on exhibit: Art Institute of Chicago, New York’s Metropolitan Museum and Museum of Modern Art, Paris’ Pompidou Center, London’s Victoria and Albert Museum)
+1946 - Robert Mapplethorpe (photographer: known for photographs of sadomasochistic rituals, nudes, portraits, still lifes; work on exhibit at Art Institute of Chicago, New York’s Metropolitan Museum and Museum of Modern Art, Paris’ Pompidou Center, London’s Victoria and Albert Museum; died Mar 9, 1989)

 1947 - Mike Smith (musician: saxophone: groups: Judas Jump; Amen Corner: Gin House Blues, Bend Me Shape Me, [If Paradise Is] Half as Nice)